typecho/plugin-template/README.md

 ## Release Steps

 Create a release on GitHub and name a tag with the version number.
-For example, if the version number is `1.0.0`, the tag name should be `1.0.0`.
+For example, if the version number is `1.0.0`, the tag name should be `1.0.0` or `v1.0.0`.

 The build script will automatically create a zip file for the release and upload it to the release page.